Universe

 Usage

 The main function of this package is nup, which takes two main arguments: layout specifying the number of rows and columns, and pages, an array of images to place in the layout.
-The function also takes optional keyword arguments for customization:
+The function also takes optional keyword arguments for customisation:

 Parameter Type Description Default